Soluto/congo-core/README.md

 # Congo

 Congo is an RPC/IPC library that is build on top of Rx.
 It enables two parties to tranport a stream of messages over various communication layers.
+Congo is cross platform - currently implemened in javacript and Java, and is expected to have Swift and C# implementation in the near future.

+### Examples
+Congo is easy to setup and use.
+The easiest way to understand it is by looking at the examples at https://github.com/Soluto/congo-examples

 ### Pluggable Transportation Layer
 Communication is implemened as a plugin.
 You can transport messages with websocket, socket.io, TCP, pubnub etc. You can also use IPC by implementing proper trasport layer (such as intents in android)